‘A kind heart’: Vigil held for Hopkinton teen as investigation into her death continues

 “Mikayla was only 16 years old.
 She was my bright and shining star in this crazy world.
 She was a good listener and had a kind heart.
 And although she was only 16 years old, she gave better advice to others in times of need than I did,” Strothers said.
 “She was calm and laid back and gave her opinion only when asked.
 But, when she did, you knew the truth was coming.”

-Most of the crowd dispersed following the vigil but some stayed and continued to demonstrate by and blocking off part of Main Street near the starting line of the Boston Marathon.
+Most of the crowd dispersed following the vigil but some stayed and continued to demonstrate, blocking off part of Main Street near the starting line of the Boston Marathon.

-Cannon-grant and fellow organizer Tito Jackson said they chose this spot to be close to the starting line because Miller died over Marathon weekend.
+Cannon-Grant and fellow organizer Tito Jackson said they chose this spot to host the vigil because Miller died over Marathon weekend.

-The vigil for #MikaylaMiller has ended, but members of the crowd have now gathered on Main Street in Hopkinton.
-Part of the street is currently shut down. @7News pic.twitter.com/mBSl8Yv0JH

 Those in attendance said they were there to support the family and start the community’s healing.

 “I was in the basketball program with Mikayla.
-I was a couple years older than her — I knew of her,” one woman said, “I just felt like we need to come out and support her family and the community.”
+I was a couple years older than her — I knew of her,” said Olivia Gladu.
+“I just felt like we need to come out and support her family and the community.”

 The vigils come after Middlesex District Attorney Marian Ryan said an investigation into Miller’s death is still underway.